To fathers everywhere - virtual hugs

 So far, not only is there no shot nor medical cure for this virus, there currently is a sharp upward spike in reported cases here in Florida.
 Much of that is because there are so many people who get all their news on Facebook or Twitter rather than in the local papers such as this one.

 Our editorial staff is doing a great job in keeping up with the facts of this pandemic.
-They are checking daily with the hospitals as well as studying all the reports from local, state and national government entities to report on all that is being done on so many fronts in relation to COVID-19.
+We are checking daily with the hospitals as well as studying reports from local, state and national government offices to report on all that is being done on so many fronts in relation to COVID-19.

-At the same time, they are following up on local government meetings, traffic crashes, and all the myriad events that make this area so unique.
+At the same time, we are following up on local government meetings, traffic crashes and all the myriad events that make this area so unique.

 I chuckle when someone writes a letter to the editor about our paper’s bias.
 One week we are accused of being liberal and the next, just the opposite.
 To me that is proof that our news team is doing something right.
-We have members of both political parties working here but it simply does not show in their writing.
+Bias simply does not show in their writing.

-The occasional letter writer who thinks he recognizes bias is usually someone so far left or right that they cannot see the middle of the road.
+The occasional letter writers who think they recognize bias usually are so far left or right that they cannot see the middle of the road.

 Whether we like it or not, for the sake of friends and loved ones, we must maintain social distancing and when out in public, wear our masks.